derick-schoonbee/docker-jenkins/README.md

 ### Build Jenkins

-The build the image:
+The build the image from the VM:

+    core@core-01 ~ $ cd ~/share/server
+    core@core-01 ~/share/server $ docker build -t derick/jenkins-server .
+    ..
+    Step 10 : ENTRYPOINT exec su - -c "java -jar /usr/share/jenkins/jenkins.war"
+    ---> Using cache
+    ---> 449be8b71bbc
+    Successfully built 449be8b71bbc
+    ..

+Or if you have a docker client installed you can just run the command from the cloned project:

+    #Ensure you are in the cloned docker-jenkins directory
-    $ docker build -t derick/jenkins-server server
+    $ docker build -t derick/jenkins-server

 ### Manage the Jenkins Data Volume: